 Competitors participate in the regatta entirely at their own risk.
 See RRS 3, Decision to Race.
-The Organizing Authority and Committee will not accept any liability for material damage or personal injury or death sustained in conjunction with, prior to, during or after the regatta.
+The JGASF and US Sailing and their officers, directors and employees, the event volunteers and officials, the event sponsors, and any other members of the regatta will not accept any liability for material damage or personal injury, or death sustained in conjunction with or prior to, during, or after the regatta.
 A waiver shall be signed by all competitors and shall be considered one of the documents governing the regatta.